Should CFO Be on Board of Directors?

 “Should CFO be on board of directors?” is a common consideration among companies with a board of directors.3 min read

 “Should CFO be on board of directors?” is a common consideration among companies with a board of directors.
 Chief financial officers (CFOs) with extensive financial knowledge and experience may be the factor separating a high-performing company from an average one.
 Presently, CFOs are assuming more roles in companies, overseeing acquisitions and mergers, digitization, and cybersecurity.
 Also, they often take on the role of chief risk officer (CRO) in organizations that do not have one.
+Learn more about what a cibersecurity lawyer does.

 Benefits of Having the CFO on the Board